AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 **Batch Data Store configuration (USC)**: Batch data configuration helps you configure a specific instance of Blob storage for Batch APIs.

-**Batch APIs**: Use these APIs to create and execute a batch operation to merge a PDF or XDP template with data and generate output in PDF, PS, PCL, and ZPL formats.
+**Batch APIs**: Use these APIs to create and execute a batch operation to merge a PDF or XDP template with data and generate output in PDF, PS, PCL, DPL, IPL and ZPL formats.
+Communications provide batch APIs for create, read, update, and delete operations.

 ![data-merge-table](assets/communications-batch-structure.png)